Progressive AI Maturity Model framework for organization-wide AI fluency

 PAiMM™ (Progressive AI Maturity Model) is Trident’s framework for that implementation: five stages from foundation through mastery, with explicit productivity expectations across product and engineering, operations and finance, and sales and marketing.
 It answers the question executives actually ask—“What should people at level X be able to do next quarter?”—instead of leaving maturity as a vague cultural goal.

-This brief opens the case for organization-wide AI fluency, places AI alongside the PC and Internet as a workforce mandate, and documents both cautionary arcs—marketplaces and home entertainment.
+This brief opens the case for organization-wide AI fluency, places AI alongside the PC and Internet as a workforce mandate, and documents several cautionary arcs, from marketplaces to home entertainment.
 Coming next: a deeper pass on PAiMM™ stages, pilot purgatory, and how HR, technology, and line-of-business leaders align on one implementation plan.